jejung/heimdall/README.md

 Another thing to mention is the time performance.
 It is very fast to analyze large documents, about 800 KB/s for training and 4.5 MB/s for classifying.

-For comparing the final solution to the Count vectorizer benchmark initial solutions, a little changes on our initial benchmark framework was done to accept calculate the preprocessing time as training and testing time for all models, because the final solution encapsulates this part, making it hard to measure.
-The results are shown below:
+To compare the final solution with the benchmark initial solutions, little changes on the benchmark framework were done to accept calculate the preprocessing time as training and testing time for all models, because the final solution encapsulates this step, making it hard to measure separately.
+Results can be seen below:

 ![Comparision](https://cloud.githubusercontent.com/assets/13054871/25161397/14b11f08-2492-11e7-9252-367475c8f288.png)

-This results shows a slightly better performance from the final version comparing to other Multinomial models.

-Training time shown here includes Cross validation step but even that it is still smaller than other solutions presented.
+This plot shows a slightly better performance from the final version comparing to other models.
+Training time shown here includes also the cross validation step for final solution but even that it is still smaller than other solutions presented.

 ### Reflection

-Heimdall works.
-It would be possible to use Heimdall as a triage automation on a Help Desk sector.

-One thing that this project show us is that natural text processing is a bit hard.
-There is a need of a good preprocessing phase and well chosen training datasets for good results.

-The Multinomial Naive Bayes was the great key to the victory here, a very good starting point for any project that involves natural text processing.
+Using a Multinomial Naive Bayes with a word frequency matrix for text processing can give you very good results from beginning, but a little effort is needed if you want a improved version.

+Cross validation algorithms as `GridSearchCV` used here are very important to ensure the parameters given to a model are the best possible.
+It makes easy to test a lot of changes on your code.

+Here Heimdall use some tricks as cutting off words that are used with more frequency on training data and a pre-built list of more repeatable words for each language (currently only english and portuguese).
+It takes a certain time to find these combinations as cross validation algorithms don't take into account preprocessing steps, it requires a lot of trial and error till the right values are found.

+Sometimes an improvement is not possible due to computational resources or available time.
+In this project the PCA solution was discarded due to very slow execution time, for example.
+Other times an improvement done can br ineffective depending on the scenario applied.

 ### Improvement